michaelbonner/smackgrc/src/pages/index.md

       title: Fully customizable by you without the need of a developer
       text: >
         With Quick Base, you control everything from the look and feel to the functionality.
 The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
 You can even build your own apps from scratch with no need for coding or IT assistance.
 Custom app development has never been easier than with Quick Base.
+demoCallout:
+  title: Reach out for a free demo
+  text: We offer a no obligation demo.
+Just fill out the form on the next page and a representative will be in touch.
+  buttonText: Request a Demo
 ---